DA-Geo-Tracking-solution/Eviden-Geo-Tracking-solution/Backend/MapServer/README.md

 ### usage

-To start the mapserver open a Terminal in the same directory, as your .mbtiles files are. than start the server with ```tileserver-gl```
+To start the mapserver open a Terminal in the same directory, as your .mbtiles files are. than start the server with ```tileserver-gl -p 8082```

 ### get maps